Pradhumn115/Ruma/README.md

 ![Your Project Logo](https://www.rumaai.app/social-preview.png)

 > [!NOTE]
 > This project is on hold due to other personal commitments.
 I hope to return when time allows.
 If anyone is interested in contributing or maintaining, feel free to fork or reach out.
-In issues or dicord community
+In issues or discord community

 # 🧠 Ruma – Your Personal AI Assistant for macOS